primeroIMS/primero/docker/README.md

 Docker for Primero is configured through environment variables.
-At runtime, the containers will generate appropriate configuration files based on what values you have the environment variables set too.
+At runtime, the containers will generate appropriate configuration files based on what values you have the environment variables set to.

 config option - parameter - description

-APP_ROOT - file path - this is where primero gets copied to in the app container. i would not modify this value.
+APP_ROOT - file path - this is where Primero gets copied to in the app container.
+Changing this parameter has not been tested.

-BEANSTALK_URL - address which primero should try to access beanstalk
+BEANSTALK_URL - address which Primero should try to access beanstalk this should be set to the container name and port

-RAILS_ENV - production / development - sets the build / run mode for primero.
+RAILS_ENV - production / development - sets the build / run mode for Primero.
-RAILS_LOG_PATH - path - where primero will store its logs
+RAILS_LOG_PATH - path - where Primero will store its logs

-NGINX_SERVER_HOST - name to put in the self signed certificate. if letsencrypt is used, then we will store the host name recieved from certbot here.
+NGINX_SERVER_HOST - name to put in the self signed certificate. if letsencrypt is used, then we will store the host name received from CertBot here.
 NGINX_SERVER_NAME - sets the server name in the nginx site config file. ie what name nginx responds too.
 NGINX_SSL_CLIENT_CA, NGINX_SSL_KEY_PATH - path - location where nginx will look